lightlace/cpp-docs.de-de/docs/mfc/reference/ctabbedpane-class.md

 ### <a name="parameters"></a>Parameter

-[in] *bAktivieren*
+*bAktivieren*<br/>
-True, um die automatische registerkartenfärbung zu aktivieren. andernfalls "false".
+[in] True, um die automatische registerkartenfärbung zu aktivieren. andernfalls "false".

 ### <a name="remarks"></a>Hinweise